 - Cover or encasement style

 - Extra padding

 - Quiet or noisy

-If a mattress protector is all-natural, that means that it is made entirely from natural materials and uses no synthetic components.
-Those tend to retain their quality for a longer period than their synthetic counterpart.
-They are also more comfortable and feel significantly more natural to the sleepers.
+If a mattress protector is all-natural, it is made entirely from natural materials and uses no synthetic components.
+These tend to retain their quality for a longer period than their synthetic counterpart.
+They are also more comfortable and feel significantly more natural to the sleepers, as they are breathable.
 However, they have not made the criteria for "organic."